 Which DLL customers will have to deal with changes of reference rates?

 All customers who have contracts with any of the following benchmarks:

 - GBP LIBOR

-What effect does this have on my agreements with DLL?
+What effect does this have on DLL customers?

 Changes in benchmark rates may have consequences for financial instruments and contracts in which interest rate benchmarks are referenced.
 When an interest rate benchmark is discontinued during the life of the instrument, we will have to use a modified or alternative interest rate benchmark for determining obligations under these instruments, contracts or agreements.